vinodkumarhs1962/skinspire_V2/Project_docs/encryption/05_key_rotation.md

 Confirm error recovery mechanisms function correctly.
 Test monitoring and alerting systems thoroughly.

-This document provides the foundation for implementing secure and reliable key rotation in the SkinSpire system.
+This document provides the foundation for implementing secure and reliable key rotation in the Skinspire system.
 For implementation details about testing these features, refer to the testing documentation in 04_testing.md.